ppy/osu-wiki/wiki/Tournaments/CJB/2018/4K/en.md

      - The winning roll picks the first map of the match.
      - Repeat `!roll` if two rolls are equal.
 5. Players pick maps by turns:
-     - In case of a tie, the TieBreaker map must be played.
+     - In case of a tie, the Tiebreaker map must be played.

 [flag_CN]: /wiki/shared/flag/CN.gif
 [flag_TW]: /wiki/shared/flag/TW.gif